MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/overview.md

 Here are some typical scenarios that use dual-write.

-### Enable customer service representative to facilitate change of address for Finance and Operations customers
+### Enable a customer service representative to facilitate change of address for Finance and Operations customers
 A customer relocates and wishes to change their billing and shipping address information.
-This customer contacts the customer support representative and requests a change of address.
-The customer support representative takes the call and changes the billing and shipping address information of the customer.
+This customer contacts the customer service representative and requests a change of address.
+The customer service representative takes the call and changes the billing and shipping address information of the customer.

 |Decision |  Information|
 |--------|-------------|